Definition of a Green Bond

 - Real exchange rate analysis

 Our Global Credit process takes a value approach that is quantitatively driven, extracting value across the credit cycle, by identifying the best value opportunities using our proprietary Relative Value Indicators.
 Our credit research is supported by a large team of equity analysts.
 A full credit assessment is performed on all of our Corporate issuers, and ESG considerations are integral to this assessment.
-Both our Sovereign and Corporate investment processes have been awarded an A+ rating in the 2020 PRI assessment.
+Both our Sovereign and Corporate investment processes have been awarded 5 Stars in the most recent PRI assessment*.

 “Green-washing” is a common concern among investors, and rightly so.
 This not only applies to the “green-ness” of a particular bond, but also to that of a portfolio as a whole.
 Many of our peers in the industry currently run green bond strategies which contain a significant percentage of non-green bonds.
 At Mondrian we do not believe in running a green bond strategy in this way.
 Not only do we strive for all of our bonds to be green, but also for all of our bonds to have a high degree of “green-ness”.
 We do this by applying MSCI’s Global Green Bond Index eligibility criteria as a first-level filter, supplemented by our own internal analysis as an additional assessment of “green-ness”.
 Furthermore, as part of our integration approach to ESG, we integrate a “green-ness” score into the issuer’s rating and therefore the valuation of our green bonds.